Today we are learning simple steps to declutter your kitchen. Just follow this guide to create a tidy minimalist kitchen that you’ll love.

 If your cleaning supplies are cluttering up the area underneath your sink…or maybe even more space than that – it’s time to narrow it down.

 Recent studies show the dangers of toxic chemical household cleansers and disinfectants.
 Luckily, most of the cleaning supplies you need can be found in your pantry.
 Vinegar, baking soda, salt and plain old water will do the trick most of the time.
 Otherwise you can try a natural non-toxic cleaner.

 I wouldn’t recommend throwing away toxic cleaners, so just get rid of them as you use them up.
 You can check with your local waste disposal to see if they have a program for household chemicals.

-The fridge seems like the perfect place to post children’s art, reminders, coupons and funny magnets.
-However, removing all these items will instantly make your kitchen look more clean and organized.
+The fridge seems like the perfect place to post children’s art, reminders, coupons, and funny magnets.
+However, removing all these items will instantly make your kitchen look cleaner and more organized.

 It may sound strange, but my favorite time to declutter the kitchen is while I am cooking.